 You don’t have to wait around for anybody to give you a break.
 You don’t have to get your first masterpiece published in the national press, or for the latest and greatest blog to pick up something you wrote and offer you paid work.
 You can quit your job and become a freelance writer by carving out your own path.

 As I wrote in my post Can You Afford to go Freelancing Full-Time?, the world of work is most certainly different to how it used to be.
-How you can earn a living has irrevocably changed since before the turn of the new century.
 The traditional method of going to a designated place each and every day while being drip-fed a salary is no longer necessary… if you don’t want it to be.

 In other words, it isn’t necessary for you.